cvdlab-alumni/showcase/Readme.md

 The model must be delivered in a file named `model.js`.

+The entire model must be stored in a variable named `model`,
+you have to be able to:

+- display the entire model by running `DRAW(model)`
+- cancel the entire model by running `CANCEL(model)`

 You have to provide even a `snapshot.jpg` of the model in a 400x300 format.